Monday, December 23, 2024

 Vasily Khmelnitsky and Andrei Ivanov make money in temporarily occupied territories or the success story of two second-tier oligarchs

 In Crimea, before its annexation by Russia, the UPD company built the Meganom shopping center.
-The construction of the shopping center was carried out by the Ukrainian company KDK, associated with UPD, headed by Alexey Baranov.
-In 2014, “UPD” fictitiously put up assets for sale, but Alexey Baranov left his director’s position only in 2018, 4 years after the start of the war.
+The construction of the shopping center was carried out by the Ukrainian company KDK, associated with UPD, and led by Alexey Baranov.
+In 2014, UPD fictitiously put up assets for sale, but Alexey Baranov left his director’s position only in 2018, 4 years after the start of the war.

 The Ukrainian “KDK” was created in 2009, and the Russian one was registered with the Russian authorities in October 2014.
 The Russian KDK was also owned by UPD through an offshore company.
-The connection between UPD and Mosonko Holdings was investigated in a 2019 investigation by the Russian publication Present Time.
+UPD's connection with Mosonko Holdings was investigated in a 2019 investigation by the Russian publication Current Time.
 That is, during several years of the Russian-Ukrainian war, UPD had a direct relationship with both KDK companies, which built the Crimean Meganom and the Zhigulina Roshcha residential complex.

 The developer of the Zhigulina Roshcha residential complex in temporarily occupied Crimea is the Russian company SKG.
 The history of its creation is very similar to the history of the creation of the KDK company.
 At first the companies were Ukrainian, and after the annexation of Crimea, the same companies appeared in Russian registers.